(20 May 1956 / dublin)

 is quiet in this age.

-The football brats from College school
+The footballers from College school

-kick up against the wall the ball,
+kick up against the wall, the ball,